 The King’s Lifeguard of Foote has a Regimental Goodwyfe whose role is to monitor the standard of clothes within the regiment, following the regimental kit regulations.
-The clothes we wear in our 17th century roles(often referred to as ‘kit’) is replica clothing of the period and as such, attention is paid to detail such as style, fabrics and trims being appropriate to the role played.
+The clothes we wear in our 17th century identities (often referred to as ‘kit’) is replica clothing of the period and great attention is paid to the details; style, fabrics and trims being chosen appropriate to the role played.

-On the march to the battlefield and on the field itself, my role is to ‘marshall’ the non-combatants and civilians who form the Baggage Trayne*.
-We do not march in rank and file like the combatant troops, so mostly my role is that of a shepherdess, keeping everyone together, ensuring no one gets left behind!
+On the march to the battlefield and on the field itself, the Goodwyfe’s role is to ‘marshal’ the non-combatants and civilians who follow the regiment to war.
+We don’t march in rank like the fighting troops, so mostly the role is that of a shepherdess, keeping everyone together, ensuring no one gets left behind!
 Once on the battlefield, the non-combatants are under her command or that of her appointed deputy.

-The fighting troops of the King’s ‘Guard are most appreciative of the support they are given by the ‘waterladies’ of the baggage and the pike block regularly give them a respectful chorus of Huzzahs after the battle.
-No-one is under any illusion that being a non-combatant in the KG is a soft option!
+The troops of the King’s Guard are most appreciative of the support they are given by the water ladies and the regiment regularly give them a chorus of ‘huzzahs’ after the battle.
+No one is under any illusion that being a non-combatant in the Guard is a soft option!

 Why not come along and give it a try?

 The Regimental Goodwyfe to the King’s Lifeguard of Foote